ncl-icb-analytics/snowflake-ontoserver-api/README.md

 3. Execute the setup script as `ACCOUNTADMIN`

+4. Run `tests-procedure.sql` to create and call the test procedure to check that everything is working correctly.

 ### 4. Grant Access to Users

 After setup, grant access to users who need to use the Ontoserver functions: